HackIllinois/blog/_posts/2018-05-19-hackillinois-2018-recap.markdown

 ![Nerf battle](/assets/article_images/hackillinois-2018-recap/nerf.jpg "Battling it out at Nerf")

 Sunday morning brought the end of hacking, and groups wrapped up their contributions and documented their work on Devpost in preparation for demos.
-Some therapy dogs visited and brought a smile to many a face.
+Some therapy dogs visited and brought smiles to many faces.

 ![doggo](/assets/article_images/hackillinois-2018-recap/dog.jpg "Taking a break with the cute doggo")